smallGum/smallGum.github.io/_posts/2018-11-03-Learn-the-Neural-Networks-with-Tensorflow.md

 ---
 layout: post
-title: Learn the Neural Networks with Tensorflow (1)
+title: Learn the Neural Networks with Tensorflow (I)
 description: "A summary of using Tensorflow to train Neural Networks"
 modified: 2018-11-03
 tags: [Deep Learning]